Things to do in Vilnius in February

 Lithuanian national flag raised on every national holiday.

-Each year, on 16th of February just after the day of love, we, Lithuanians, enjoy the national holidays.
-On this day, in 1918 as the First World War was coming to an end, the act of the declaration of Lithuanian independence was signed.
+Each year, on the 16th of February just after the day of love, we, Lithuanians, celebrate the national holidays.
+On this day, in 1918 as the First World War was coming to an end, the Act of the Declaration of Lithuanian independence was signed.
 After more than 100 years being in the grip of Czarist Russia hands, Lithuania appeared on the maps of Europe again.

-This year, due to pandemic, there will be fewer public commemorations and concerts, however, traditionally sixteen symbolic bonfires will be lit in Gediminas avenue from 6 pm.
+Traditionally sixteen symbolic bonfires will be lit in Gediminas avenue from 6 pm.
 A few historical commemorations in the Lithuanian language will take place in the old courtyards of Vilnius University.
-The main bridges of the city together with the Three crosses will shine in the colors of Lithuanian national flag.
+The main bridges of the city together with the Three Crosses will shine in the colors of Lithuanian national flag.

 Shrovetide celebration in Lithuania